Please note: This site currently contains information for those applying for 2016 entry. Information for 2017 entry will be available in March.

 Oxford requires applicants to take written tests before interview in most other subjects.
 Please note that separate registration is required.
 These tests are usually taken in your school or college.

-Both universities require some applicants to take tests during the interview period.
+Cambridge requires some applicants to take tests during the interview period.

 Both universities require some applicants to submit samples of written work as part of their application.
 At Oxford the deadline for the submission of this work is 10 November.
 Applicants to Cambridge will be advised by their college when it needs to be submitted.